Destination: California: Los Angeles

 Montage Beverly Hills

 Entrances in LA are closely observed, and when the Montage Beverly Hills made its debut on the scene in 2008, it did so with a dramatic flourish.
 Everything at the resort is done on a grand scale, from the no-expense-spared spa (a palatial 20,000 square feet) to the hand-painted ceilings in the public rooms, to the rooftop pool, which features arcing jets of water.
 The property’s Spanish Revival architecture, meant to evoke the 1920s, creates a dignified ambiance.
 Women may find the look slightly masculine (the earth-tone aesthetic extends to the coffee-colored bathrobes), but captains of industry will feel right at home.
 The 201 rooms and 55 suites are spacious and well-appointed, with overstuffed furniture and plenty of lavish touches.
 Even the smallest room (at 480 square feet) boasts a mosaic-tiled bathroom and a 42-inch flat-screen TV.
 My suite had Pratesi linens, a stocked wine rack in the living room and a shaving mirror inset into the wall of the marble shower.
 Under the leadership of managing director Ali Kasikci, formerly of the Peninsula Beverly Hills, the staff offers extravagant service.
-(When I got in my car, the valet offered to help me on with my seatbelt.)
+(When I got in my car, the valet offered to help me with my seatbelt.)

 The top coup may be the resort’s Golden Triangle location on North Canon Drive, just off of Wilshire.
-Although LA is not much of a walking city, this is one spot where you’ll feel inclined to embark by foot—perhaps to Rodeo Drive (a few blocks away) or simply to the newly opened Bouchon (just across the landscaped courtyard).
+Although LA is not much of a walking city, this is one spot where you’ll feel inclined to embark by foot—perhaps to Rodeo Drive (a few blocks away) or simply to Bouchon (just across the landscaped courtyard).
 But for a city resort, there is also plenty to do on site.
 The spa is so vast it is almost overwhelming.
 In addition to the 17 treatment rooms and the state-of-the-art fitness center, there are saunas, steam rooms, whirlpools, Vichy showers, a Pilates and yoga studio and a full Kim Vo salon.
 Be sure to visit the coed relaxation area, which has a mineral pool and a stunning two-story, mosaic-tiled Moorish skylight.
 On-site restaurants include Parq, the fine-dining Muse, and the rooftop Conservatory Grill, which is a wonderful spot for breakfast or an alfresco lunch.
-Rooms from $450.

 Search By Keyword